wombleton/gitlaw-nz/acts/A/Affiliate Te Arawa Iwi and Hapu Claims Settlement Act 2008.md

     *   (b) a day in the period commencing with 25 December in any year and ending with the close of 15 January in the following year; and

+    *   (ba) if Waitangi Day or Anzac Day falls on a Saturday or a Sunday, the following Monday; and

     *   (c) the days observed as the anniversaries of the provinces of Wellington and Auckland

     _collective group_ means any group that is---